 To earn credentials in MRI using the postprimary pathway, you must maintain compliance with the ARRT Standards of Ethics and fulfill additional requirements in structured education, clinical experience, and examination.
 You must also meet a supporting discipline prerequisite.
 For MRI, you must first be certified and registered in Radiography, Nuclear Medicine Technology, Radiation Therapy, or Sonography.
 Your Nuclear Medicine Technology credentials may be through ARRT or the Nuclear Medicine Technology Certification Board (NMTCB).
 Your Sonography credentials may be through ARRT or the American Registry for Diagnostic Medical Sonography (ARDMS).

 To get started, review these important MRI documents:

 - Content Specifications

 - Task Inventory

-Earning a credential from ARRT is a great way to advance your career.
+Earning a postprimary credential is challenging, yet very rewarding.
 If you have questions along the way, we’re here to help.
-Take a look at our FAQs or call us at 651-687-0048, ext.
-8560, for more information.
+Take a look at our postprimary FAQs, send us a message, or call us for more information.

 You can also earn an MRI credential from ARRT using the primary pathway.